Danta (Baird’s Tapir)

 ALL ABOUT OUR BAIRD’S TAPIR

-Baird’s Tapirs form monogamous pairs and long-term bonds.
-They have a very slow breeding cycles – only birthing young every 2-3 years.
-The gestation period, at 13 months, is among the longest in the animal kingdom.
-Both parents take part in raising the children and they move and sleep together as a unit.
-The mother will guide young by a nudging movement with her proboscis.
+Baird’s tapirs form monogamous pairs and build long-term bonds.
+They breed slowly, producing offspring only every two to three years.
+Their gestation lasts 13 months, one of the longest among mammals.
+Both parents help raise the young and stay together as a unit.
+The mother guides her calf by gently nudging it with her proboscis.

 ENCUNTERING THE TAPIR IN COSTA RICA